 Plant Life – Lesson Plan for Young Kids

 This is an easy, fun, and interactive lesson plan that can be doctored to serve kids from ages 2 to 12.
-Older children can go more in-depth by making detailed observations, learning plant terms, and life science.
+Older children can go more in-depth by making detailed observations and learning plant terms, and life science.
 Included in this lesson plan are ideas for planting a classroom garden.
-Scroll below this article to view a list of books about plants, learning plant parts worksheet, plant/flower-related craft ideas.
+Scroll below this article to view a list of books about plants, learning plant parts worksheet, and plant/flower-related craft ideas.

 Activity: Planting Seeds

-Objective: Plant a seed, watch it grow!
+Objective: Plant a seed, and watch it grow!
 The children will learn how to plant a seed, observe the seed life cycle, and discover the growth of their own plants over time.